clokep/celery-batches/docs/index.rst

             else:
                 app.backend.mark_as_done(request.id, response, request=request)

-Note that the retried task is still bound by the flush rules of the ``Batches`` task, it is used as a lower-bound and will not run *before* that timeout.
+Note that the retried task is still bound by the flush rules of the :class:`~celery_batches.Batches` task, it is used as a lower-bound and will not run *before* that timeout.
 In the example above it will run between 10 - 20 seconds from now, assuming no other tasks are in the queue.